cython/cython/docs/src/userguide/parallelism.rst

 (see :ref:`Releasing the GIL <nogil>`).
 It currently supports OpenMP, but later on more backends might be supported.

+..
+NOTE:: Because the backend is OpenMP, cython.parallel functionality may only be used from the main thread or from OpenMP threads.

 __ nogil_

 .. function:: prange([start,] stop[, step], nogil=False, schedule=None)